How to Break Social Media Addiction

 3. Menu — Substitute with Healthier Alternatives

-A common strategy for breaking bad habits is to replace them with healthier ones, like swapping out a cookie snack for a piece of fruit.
+A well-known strategy for breaking bad habits is to replace them with healthier ones.

 You can create your own “Dopamine Menu” on paper or in your journal.
 Personally, I use an app I made called Menu so it’s always accessible whenever I catch myself reaching for my phone out of habit.